Navigation: User Guide ➔ Menu Commands ➔ Solver Setup (Dynamic)

 - Real Time: "Synchronise with clock" and "RealTime" are both selected.
 "RealTime Multiplier" is 1.
 The purpose of this mode is to run in real-time synchronised with your PC date and time.
 After a time step is completed, SysCAD solver will idle until the progress of real-time is the same as the step size, at which time the next time step will start.
 This option is typically used for control system testing and operator training.
 It is important that the computers actual solver time for a step is less than the selected time step.

 - Accelerated Time: "Synchronise with clock" is NOT selected and "RealTime" is selected.
 The user can specify a "RealTime Multiplier", for example, if this is 2 SysCAD will run twice as fast as real time.
 This selection gives a consistent progress of time steps and as described for the above Real-Time option, SysCAD will idle at the end of a time step to maintain the required multiplier.
 Again, care should be taken in selecting a suitable time step so that the desired real-time multiplier can be achieved for a given project and PC.

 SysCAD solves the dynamics of a flowsheet in incremental time steps called Step Size.
 The step size determines how long a time period is being simulated for when the flowsheet is being solved.
 A single step can have multiple iterations to solve the flowsheet and associated controls, similar to solving a steady state project.
 The maximum number of iterations per step is set on the Tears tab.
 Updates of number displays in trend windows and so on can be refreshed (or stored in historian) at the end of a step.
-The Steps per Update determines how many steps will be solved before the number displays are updated.
-Generally the number of Steps per Update is set to 1 so that the number displays are updated at the end of each step.

 The method used for the dynamic simulation can be changed here.
 The methods available are Euler, Runge-Kutta2, and Runge-Kutta4.